Melodic-Mind/Note-Art/docs/code/notation/Measure.md

 ## initNext(position)
 Creates a slot for the next notes that will be added in the measure if there is space.
+Should not be called as it's called automatically when needed.

 **Kind**: global function